 Ranching still exists in this part of the West.
 Alan and I enjoy watching the horses run free across acres of pasture.
 One day as we were enjoying breakfast at The Frontier Cafe on Highway 93, a real cowboy walked in the door wearing chaps, spurs on his boots and a big old cowboy hat.
 He was definitely the real deal.

 This antique fire hose being pulled down Main Street is a reminder to be careful with campfires, because we have forest fires in this part of the world.
 Did you know that Western Montana is home to the largest smokejumper base in the U.S.?
 You can visit the Smokejumper Visitor Center in Missoula (about an hour up the road).
 Admission is free.

 How long has it been since you’ve seen a tractor like this one?
 Farming is big in the Bitterroot Valley.
 Alan and I can see the hayfields from our house.
 Watching farmers cut the hay into rows is mesmerizing.
 And, we appreciate the locally sourced foods that we find at the Hamilton Farmer’s Market as well as the one in Stevensville.

-Don’t you have a favorite local parade?
-Post a comment to tell us about it.
 I bet you didn’t know that I was a majorette at Russell High School and later at Georgia State University.
 I’m just itching to grab my baton and lead the Western Heritage Days Parade down Main Street.
 If only there were bands in these parades.